yelghali/azure-docs/articles/aks/concepts-sustainable-software-engineering.md

 The following checklist provides recommendations for designing sustainable workloads, hosted on AKS.

 > [!IMPORTANT]
-> As your workload End2End architecture would typically include several Azure services (or 3rd party integration), your workload design considerations should refer to [Sustainability Design considerations for AKS workloads](#sustainability-design-considerations-for-aks-workloads-and-clusters), for a more comprehensive approach.
+> As your workload End2End architecture would typically include several Azure services (or 3rd party integration), your workload design considerations should refer to [Sustainability Design areas](#key-sustainability-design-areas), for a more comprehensive approach.

 **Optimize code for efficient resource usage** _to optimize workloads at the software level_